wasny0ps/Ethernaut-Challenges/Challenges/Puzzle Wallet/README.md

 The process of upgrading involves deploying a new logic contract and updating the address in the proxy contract.
 This way, the state remains consistent, while the logic can be upgraded.

-However, upgradable contracts introduce additional complexity and potential security risks, so they should be used judiciously and thoroughly audited.

-Remember, contract upgrades should be transparent and communicated to users, as they can significantly alter a dApp's functionality

 <p align="center"><img src="https://github.com/wasny0ps/Ethernaut-Challenges/blob/main/Challenges/Puzzle%20Wallet/src/upgradable-smart-contracts.png"></p>